 Now Iran is just one of many factors on the mind of President Obama's national security advisor.
 As part of this week's string of meetings in Europe, retired Marine General James Jones attends a meeting of NATO, the alliance with Europe that has been strained in some recent years.

-General JAMES JONES (US Marines, Retired; National Security Advisor): We have to rebuild a lot of relationships.
+JAMES JONES: We have to rebuild a lot of relationships.
 We have reached out to everyone that we possibly can.

 INSKEEP: There was a Dutch general who has quoted the other day in Afghanistan, saying we've had the concept for a while.
 We're finally resourcing the concept.
 Is that a fair way for me to think of this strategy?

 JONES: That's exactly the right way for me to do it.
 Yes.
 That's what we're doing now.

 INSKEEP: Obviously, the last administration was talking about strengthening the government of Afghanistan and strengthening the government of Pakistan, which will make people wonder what's really different here.

 JONES: The main difference in the strategic approach is that in order to deal with Afghanistan, you also have to deal with Pakistan.
 You have to deal with things as a region.
 The Pakistan side of the coin is the one that's least developed because it's the most recent.
 In Afghanistan, you think of the presence of the UN, of NATO, of the EU, of the World Bank, of the IMF, and so you ask yourself: Why is there a sense that we're backsliding in Afghanistan?
 And part of it is that we just haven't been able to coordinate all three legs of that stool I was referring to.
 And this is a different approach.
 It's the one that people have been asking for.
 It's the one that makes sense.
 And it's the one that we're going to have to do well if we're going to be successful.